dev2Dx/EDGE/results/README.md

 ### Explanation Visulaizations

-This directory contains visualization images produced for the explanations  produced by various GNN explainers,
+This directory contains visualization images produced as explanations by various GNN explainers.